AlexDisler/cordova-icon/CONTRIBUTING.md

 - Use 4 spaces for indentation
 - Do not leave spaces on empty lines, or spaces at the end of lines
 - Ensure your files end with a new line

+## Pull Request

+- Please do not include version changes in your PR